-One needs to understand the GRE results and score in order to validate their performance.
+One needs to understand the GRE results and scores in order to validate their performance.
 The scores will not only help you determine whether you need to retake the exam or not but will also give a clear idea of the range of colleges you can apply to and whether you are eligible for GRE scholarships or not.
 However, this can be a little tricky since the scores are not directly equivalent to the number of correct answers.
 Since these scores form an essential part of your college application, understanding conversions and the process of sending your results is important.
 So, in this blog, we will highlight all the details pertaining to GRE results and scores!

 This Blog Includes: